Mister Miracle (vol.2) #7 (August, 1989)

 A battle ensues, ending with Beetle yanking the hair off of Ivo’s head to show its true robotic form.
 Booster now knowing he doesn’t need to pull his punches, punches Ivo’s head clear off.
 Booster, Beetle, Scott, and Barda begin to celebrate until they notice that they are now surrounded by several more Ivos.

 This was such a fun era of DC Comics.
 Not everything needed to be an event.
-We don’t get stories like this much anymore.
+We don’t get stories like this all that much anymore.
 Not overly serious, while at the same time not overly bwa-ha-ha either.
 Booster Gold, Blue Beetle, and Mister Miracle had such a fun relationship.
 Booster and Beetle were great on their own, but Scott plays the perfect straight-man to temper their antics.
 Watching Barda and Scott trying to live their suburban lives in small-town New Hampshire is a treat, and gives the reader a unique view of (non-Metropolis/non-Gotham) civilian life in the DC Universe.

 This is a series that has been relegated to 50 cent bins (though, I suppose mileage may vary).
 It is an absolute steal at that price and definitely worth tracking down.
 The Justice League International family of books from this vintage is one of the things that hurt me the most when they announced The New 52 reboot.
 They were the perfect blend of super heroics, soap opera, and comedy.
 Just fun comics.